AbilityEdgeFTC/FreightFrenzy/README.md

  * Changes in the Android SDK, JDK and build tool requirements (minsdk=19, java 1.7, build tools 23.0.3).
  * Standardized units in analog input.
  * Cleaned up code for existing analog sensor classes.
  * setChannelMode and getChannelMode were REMOVED from the DcMotorController class.
-This is important - we no longer set the motor modes through the motor cGamepad.
+This is important - we no longer set the motor modes through the motor controller.
  * setMode and getMode were added to the DcMotor class.
  * ContinuousRotationServo class has been added to the FTC SDK.
  * Range.clip() method has been overloaded so it can support this operation for int, short and byte integers.